-Nowadays, almost every city of any size, or touristic importance, has ATMs.
-So, you only need to carry a lot of cash if you will be traveling in very rural communities or off-the-beaten-path countries.
+Nowadays, almost every large city, or tourist site, has ATMs.
+So, fifty-plus nomads only need to carry a lot of cash if you will be traveling in very rural communities or off-the-beaten-path countries.

-That said, it is not unusual to have to visit several ATMs before you find one that will dispense cash.
-In some countries, there were only a couple of bank ATMs that I could use with my ATM card.
-When I was in Bolivia in 2014, for example, I found through trial and error that my ATM card only worked on ATMs associated with the Banco de Santa Cruz.
+That said, it is not unusual to have to visit several machines before you find one that will dispense cash.
+There were only a couple of bank ATMs in some countries that I could use with my card.
+For example, when I was in Bolivia in 2014, I found that my card only worked on ATMs associated with the Banco de Santa Cruz through trial and error.

-Also, it is not unusual to see that many ATMs are out of order.
-I would advise you to double-check your account on-line whenever you find that an ATM does not dispense your cash.
+Also, it is fairly common to see that many machines are out of order.
+I advise you to double-check your account online whenever you find that an Automated Teller Machine does not dispense your cash.
 Once in a rare while, you will see a withdrawal from your account.
-Twice I had money withdrawn from my account for a failed transaction; however, I received a refund a couple of days later
+I had money withdrawn from my account twice for a failed transaction in Bosnia; however, after I called the bank and reported the withdrawal, I received a refund a couple of days later.

 ATM and Credit Card Travel Tips

-- Most ATMs will dispense the currency of the local country only.
+Most Automatic Teller Machines will dispense the currency of the local country only.

-- Make sure that you can use your ATM outside of the US and Canada.
+- Make sure that you can use your ATM card outside of the US and Canada.
 Most ATMs worldwide are part of the Cirrus or the Plus Network.
-The majority of ATM cards can work with ATMs on either network.
-Older cards and some ATM cards issued by local banks may not work with these network ATMs.
-Generally, your ATM pin must have four numbers to work in most ATMs
+The majority of ATM cards can work on either network.
+Older cards and those issued by local banks may not work with these network machines.
+Generally, your ATM pin must have four numbers to work in most ATMs.

 - In some countries, like Costa Rica, most ATMs offer an option to dispense US dollars.
-Often in these countries, prices for many things are quoted in US dollars, and merchants will happily take US dollars for many purchases.
+Often, prices for many things are quoted in US dollars in these countries, and merchants will happily take US dollars for many purchases.
 Fortunately, in this case, there are usually no problems associated with withdrawing US dollars from these machines and paying for services in US dollars.
 (Note: Many hotels in Mexican resort towns allow you to pay in US currency.
 Generally, pay for services in these cities in pesos.
-These hotels use dynamic conversion rates.)
+These hotels use dynamic conversion rates (8% commission).

 - buy products on-line from many major merchants, like Walmart.